-- In 2022, new DfE Guidance 'Working Together to Improve Attendance' was issued.
+- 1. In 2022, new Department for Education (DfE) Guidance 'Working Together to Improve Attendance' was issued.
 This is likely to become statutory in 2024.
 Some criteria has changed in the guidance for example: - The number of sessions cited over a period of time. - How many Penalty notices can be issued in a 12-month period - 'Fast track to prosecution' as written in our current Code of Conduct, is a term no longer being used.
 These changes have been added to the revised Code of Conduct.